saltstack/salt/doc/topics/windows/windows-package-manager.rst

 ----------------

 This setting requires the software to be stored on the ``file_roots`` and only applies to URLs that begin with ``salt://``.
-If ``True`` the entire directory where the installer resides will be recursively cached.
+If set to ``True`` then the entire directory where the installer resides is recursively cached.
 This is useful for installers that depend on other files in the same directory for installation.

 .. warning::
-    Be aware that all files and directories in the same location as the installer file will be copied down to the minion.
-If you place your software definition file in the root of winrepo (``/srv/salt/win/repo-ng``) and it contains ``cache_dir: True`` the entire contents of winrepo will be cached to the minion.
-Therefore, it is best practice to place your installer files in a subdirectory if they are to be stored in winrepo.
+    If set to ``True`` then all files and directories in the same location as the installer file are copied down to the minion.
+For example, If you place your package definition file with ``cache_dir: True`` in the root of winrepo (``/srv/salt/win/repo-ng``) then the entire contents of winrepo is cached to the minion.
+Therefore, it is best practice to place your installer files in a subdirectory if they are stored in winrepo.

 Here's an example using cache_dir: